balaji-balu/awesome-articles/readme.md

+### [4 June 2023]

+Zulip - Slack Alternative

+SupaDemo - Transform your workflow into an interactive demo, instantly.
+Supademo is the fastest way to create interactive product demos or guides.
+Share or embed in support docs, websites or in your favorite tools.
+For free.

+Mastadon - Social networking that's not for sale.
+Your home feed should be filled with what matters to you most, not what a corporation thinks you should see.
+Radically different social media, back in the hands of the people.

 ### [2 June 2023]
 [Little things and big things: lessons for building large systems.
 Peter van Roy @Code BEAM Lite Sto](https://www.youtube.com/watch?v=h8sE3Ai8Dsk)
 Youtube